 If your fun in the sun starts to take a turn for the worse, don't panic.
 Playing outside on a hot day can be fun, but you need to know how to keep your dog cool so that they can stay safe.

-With a little planning, you can keep your pup cool.
+With a little planning, you can keep your pup cool and plan your outdoor summer activities to accommodate the weather and your dog's needs.

 7 Ways to Keep Your Dog Cool and Prevent Overheating